-Here are the five most prevalent forecasting challenges manufacturers face:
+These are the five most common forecasting challenges that manufacturers face:

 1. Organizational misalignment

-When it comes to planning and forecasting in manufacturing, alignment is one of the most critical components.
-Manufacturers must ensure their leaders not only understand the financials but also recognize how to accomplish the business’s financial goals.
+When it comes to planning and forecasting in manufacturing, alignment is critical.
+Leaders need to understand the financials and how their activities affect the business’s financial goals.

 Many manufacturing forecasts have credibility issues, ranging from missing and incomplete information to disconnected data.
 Often, the forecast simply fails to tell the authentic story of where the business is headed.

-Without credible data, a forecast will not be effective.
-It certainly won’t support those all-important leadership discussions, nor will it establish the organization’s necessary trust in the numbers.
+Without credible data, a forecast cannot be effective.
+It won’t support leadership discussions, nor will it establish trust in the numbers.
 Make sure forecasting and financial planning exercises are worth your time.
 They should deliver value and create positive impacts on the business.

 To start, finance teams should use structured processes, checks and balances and analytics to compile credible data, every time.
 Then, teams can create workflows and templates to replicate the process and present financial data consistently across business functions.

 3. Operational data issues

-Additionally, companies aren’t always able to report on key metrics in a timely manner, and not everyone within the organization understands what those metrics mean.
-The data simply does not support the performance metrics the business needs.
+Additionally, some companies can’t report on key metrics in a timely manner.
+Or not everyone in the organization understands what metrics mean.

-Real-time reporting can go a long way toward helping finance teams address operational data issues.
-By leveraging software with built-in dashboards and optimal visibility, teams can easily pull and analyze data and access it anywhere, any time.
-Advanced analytics programs also empower teams to further solidify the data they gather and deliver it to leaders who need it to make important business decisions.
+Real-time reporting can help finance teams address these operational data issues.
+By leveraging software with built-in dashboards, teams can pull and analyze data, from anywhere, at any time.
+Advanced analytics programs empower teams to collect and validate data and deliver it to leaders who need it to make important business decisions.

 4. Cumbersome financial consolidation

-At a minimum, Excel worksheets can be valuable in helping finance teams compile, organize and deliver financial information in a format that is easily accessible to business leaders.
-Teams can also take this a step further by investing in software solutions that enable you to cut days from your close process through automated, dynamic journal entries, which can pull the appropriate amounts from the correct accounts to create eliminating, controlling interest and reclass entries.
+At a minimum, Excel worksheets can help finance teams compile, organize and deliver financial information in a format that is accessible to business leaders.
+Teams can take this a step further by investing in software solutions that cut days from your close process through automated, dynamic journal entries.
+Software can automatically pull the appropriate amounts from the correct accounts to create eliminating, controlling interest and reclass entries.